nicobao/dao/README.md

 It's a democracy, it's decentralized BUT the project founders are VERY IMPORTANT.
 They set the goal for the organization, they are the _safeguards_ of the organization.
 Their role is to severely punish bad actors, and encourage good actors.
 Bad actors are bad because they don't abide to the explicit laws - a Protocol like [C4](https://hintjens.gitbooks.io/social-architecture/content/chapter4.html).

-Little by little, good contributors can be contributed to `maintainers`.
+Little by little, good contributors can be promoted to `maintainers`.
 Maintainers are like project founders, they validate the work of good contributors and punish/expell bad actors.

 Contributors should be put up to speed FAST.